From Humble Roots

 An Urban Homesteader

 Marian’s style of living emphasized living gently on the earth and with each other, so she built her home around this concept, demonstrated by her refusal to have electricity in her home.
-Gradually, her influence in the community lead to a change in city housing code allowing a single-family home owner to live without electrical power.
+Gradually, her influence in the community lead to a change in city housing code, allowing a single-family home owner to live without electrical power.
 Marian repaired her home using recycled materials, and heated it with a wood furnace.
-She showered in her greenhouse, and composted under the sink, recycling water to water the greenhouse garden, kept goats for milk and cheese, and maintained a garden growing alongside the house.
-She purchased an adjacent lot for $1.00 and planted fruit trees, and used a 55-gallon metal drum to create a sawdust commode, in which the sawdust organically decomposed waste in an environmentally friendly way.
-What’s more she did all this on an SSI stipend.
+She showered in her greenhouse and composted under the sink, recycling water to use in the greenhouse garden.
+She kept goats for milk and cheese, and maintained a garden growing alongside the house.
+She purchased an adjacent lot for $1 and planted fruit trees, and used a 55-gallon metal drum to create a sawdust commode, in which the sawdust organically decomposed waste in an environmentally friendly way.
+What’s more —she did all this on an SSI stipend.

 The Community Expands